bkhsoftware/MOWED/README.md

 ## Current Development Status

-As of version 0.2.3, we have made significant progress in Phase 2 of development:
+As of version 0.2.4, we have made significant progress in Phase 2 of development:

-- Fully implemented and enhanced four initial modules: Personal Finance, Education Resource Allocation, Reforestation Optimization, and Small Business Management
+- Partly implemented and enhanced four initial modules: Personal Finance, Education Resource Allocation, Reforestation Optimization, and Small Business Management
 - Developed and integrated shared components (ModuleForm, ResultsDisplay, ChartComponent) across all modules
+- Added sample data functionality for easier exploration and testing
 - Implemented comprehensive input validation and error handling for all modules
 - Enhanced data analysis and visualization capabilities across all modules
 - Standardized module interfaces and result structures for better maintainability
 - Improved code reusability and consistency across the entire application

-The application now provides a robust, consistent, and feature-rich experience across all implemented modules.
-We continue to work on refining these modules and preparing for the addition of more advanced features and optimizations.

 Refer to [docs/planning/phase-2-todo-list.md](docs/planning/phase-2-todo-list.md) for the detailed development plan and current priorities.